 EUROMOD notes: Self-employment income (i.e. income from property and investments) is collected at the household rather than at the individual level.
-In establishing entitlement to be exempt from paying Class II contributions, unearned income is allocated to the individual with the highest earnings (as an employee or a self-occupied person).
+In establishing entitlement to be

-2.3.4 Social insurance contributions paid by the state (tscgv s)
+2.3.4 Social insurance contributions paid by the state (tscgv_s)

 The state pays Class One social insurance contributions on behalf of employees and Class Two social insurance contributions on behalf of self-occupied/self-employed persons.